 There are just so many models and features to compare, but fear not!
 In this article, we’ll highlight the differences between these two machines to help you decide!

-Both the machines are excellent at what they offer.
+Both these machines are excellent at what they do.
 However, there are a few differences, so the price is also a bit different.
 Here’s what you need to know before buying a machine!

 Juki DX5 vs DX7 Quick Comparison